bi7jta/W0CHP-PiStar-Dash_BPiM2/README.md

 The very cool and welcome MMDVMhost log backup/restore and re-application on reboot code, is courtesy of Mark, `KN2TOD`.

+So much credit goes toward the venerable José Uribe ("Andy"), `CA6JAU`, for his amazing work and providing the game-changing `MMDVM_HS` hotspot firmware suite.

 Lastly, but certainly not least; I owe an *enormous* amount of gratitude toward a true gentleman, scholar and incredibly talented hacker...Jonathan Naylor, `G4KLX`; for the suite of MMDVM and related client tools.
 Pi-Star would have